dedsecurity/Bagley/README.md

 <h1 align="center">Ded Security Bagley</h1>

-## Ded Security Bagley is an AI that helps you hack
+## Ded Security Bagley is an AI that helps you with hacking

 ```bash
 Website:  https://www.dedsecurity.com